 When fitting a carbon fibre bonnet, it must be manufactured in a way that it:

-- is of equal strength of the original
+- is of equal strength to the original

 - retains the under-bonnet ribbing/structure

-- is mounted via the original bonnet catch and hinges.
+- is mounted using the original bonnet catch and hinges.

 Spoilers and wheel guard flares

 Cosmetic body modifications such as wheel guards, side skirts and front or rear spoilers are permitted without approval provided that they are fitted with regard to the safety of other road users.

 Front spoilers must meet ground clearance requirements of 100 mm.
 It is recommended that the airflow for the brake cooling is not adversely affected.